-The nearly 12,600-pound (about 5,700 kilograms) spacecraft was hefted off of Earth on Oct.
+The nearly 12,600-lb. (about 5,700 kilograms) spacecraft was hefted off Earth on Oct.
 15, 1997.
 It went by Venus in April 1998 and June 1999, Earth in August 1999 and Jupiter in December 2000.

-It beamed information back to Earth for nearly 2.5 hours during its descent, and then continued to relay what it was seeing from the surface for 1 hour, 12 minutes.
+The Huygens lander descended through the mysterious haze surrounding the moon and landed on Jan.
+14, 2005.
+It beamed information back to Earth for nearly 2.5 hours during its descent, and then continued to relay what it was seeing from the surface for 1 hour 12 minutes.